clcross/AppliedNetworking2019/README.md

 # Networking-Group-2019
 # Course Code: 332

-This is the repository for my group work in Applied Networking using HTML, CSS, and other languages.
+This is the repository for my work in Applied Networking using HTML, CSS, and other languages.

 # What I Learned